bahl24/SpatialPyramidPooling_Keras/README.md

 **mAP output can be viewed in output folder**
 ![detection-results-info](https://user-images.githubusercontent.com/43816495/82814541-fe8a4d80-9eb4-11ea-8fa4-133f2c742134.png)
 ![mAP](https://user-images.githubusercontent.com/43816495/82815095-0eeef800-9eb6-11ea-9231-620d2b671591.png)
-**average Precision for diningTable is shown below .
-For rest of classes image can be found in output folder**
+**Average Precision for diningTable is shown below .
+For rest of classes it can be found in output folder**
 ![diningtable](https://user-images.githubusercontent.com/43816495/82815110-19a98d00-9eb6-11ea-9c72-c69234825857.png)